-2013 Board Members
+2017 Board Members

-Vice President – Grove Conrad
+Vice President – Tennant Magee

-Relating to the non-profit world, Mr. Magee has previously served on various marketing, fundraising, alumni, and leadership committees for Moravian College located in Bethlehem, P.A.
+Mr. Magee is a resident of Wall with his wife, Bryn, and their two sons, Tennant, Jr., and Aidan.
+Professionally, Mr. Magee is an attorney and the owner of Tennant Magee Law, which is located in Brielle, New Jersey.
+Mr. Magee has been selected as a New Jersey Super Lawyer and has received an AV-Preeminent Rating from Martindale-Hubbell.
+Relating to the non-profit world, Mr. Magee has previously served and presently serves on various marketing, fundraising, alumni, and leadership committees for Moravian College located in Bethlehem, P.A.
 Mr. Magee is a graduate of the University of Baltimore School of Law (J.D.
 2000), Lehigh University (M.A.
 1998), and Moravian College (B.A.
 1996).

 James W. Allen